Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 This process involves carefully defining expectations, creating measurable targets, and establishing realistic timelines.
 The performance management process should ensure that goals are regularly reviewed and adjusted based on changing business needs.

-Your goal-setting framework should include both short-term milestones and long-term development objectives, helping employees understand their immediate priorities while keeping sight of their career progression.
+Your goal-setting framework should include both short-term milestones and long-term development objectives.
+This will help employees understand their immediate priorities while considering their career progression.

 Ongoing Communication